csci104/site/labs/lab4/index.md

 **Due at the end of your registered lab section**

+[Here](assets/resources.zip) is the zip file with all required files.
+You can also find the lab on Codio.

 ---

 ## Inheritance and STL

 ### Why do we use inheritance?